moonbitlang/moonbit-course/course10/course_en.md

 # HashMap Based on Open Addressing

-- During key or empty slot lookup, record the first empty slot occurred：denoted by status`Empty` or `Deleted`
+- During key or empty slot lookup, record the first empty slot occurred: denoted by status`Empty` or `Deleted`
   - We still need to find the next `Empty` slot to determine that the key does not exist.

 ```moonbit